Days of Future Past: Archives for Research and Learning

 The findings suggest that a physical mechanism are contributing to this icefield moving towards an irreversible tipping point in glacier recession.
 This greater understanding of Alaskan glacier ice loss mechanisms could improve projections of near-future sea level rise.

-Tracks and pathways to ski tourism and the climate crisis
+Tracks and Pathways to Ski Tourism and the Climate Crisis

 Abstract: Ski tourism is one of the most popular forms of ice-and-snow-based-tourism (IST), i.e. "cryotourism", catering to the wellbeing and recreation of millions of enthusiasts and the socioeconomic development of many communities especially within the peripheral and rural areas.
-Ski tourism is also one of the most immediately and the most impactfully affected tourism type by the ongoing climate crisis.
+That being said, ski tourism is also one of the most immediately and the most impactfully affected tourism type by the ongoing climate crisis.
 As part of the global tourism system that is highly based on travels consuming fossil fuels, ski tourism is also one cause of the crisis itself.
 Here, Cenk will introduce us to a Web GIS (geographical information systems) application that visualizes and overlays ski tourism geographies, and related climate indicators in terms of both the impacts and the footprints observed and projected, setting an agenda for future research and action.